adamhcj/flappypip/README.md

 A new Flutter project.
 Trying out flutter with flame.

 ## What it currently is:
-Plays pokemon music onload,
+A music button that plays pokemon music<br>
-has a piplup sprite that says "piplup!" when you tap it.
+Has a piplup sprite that says "piplup!" when you tap it.<br>
+The piplup object has gravity properties and can jump when tapped.<br>